Burning Season runs from January 15th through May 1stPlease click here for more information and to apply for a permit online.

 Some of the more commonly encountered changes are:

 - New Smoke Detector requirements are in effect as of December 1st, 2016.
-See our smoke and Carbon Monoxide detector guidelines for more information.
+See our smoke and Carbon Monoxide alarm guidelines for more information.

 - Changes related to burning of yard waste, new as of 2016: Permit Required!